Prompting GPT-3 To Be Reliable: Facet 2: Social Bias and Fairness

 \subsection{The Case of Gender Bias: WinoBias}

 \paragraph{Dataset} We start with the WinoBias dataset~\citep{Zhao2018GenderBI} which uses templates to check whether models are more likely to assign gender pronouns to stereotypical occupations.
-WinoBias has two types of examples: Type I are more ambiguous, challenging examples that require world knowledge (\textit{e.g.}, ``\textit{The physician hired the secretary because \underline{she} was overwhelmed with clients.
-Who does \underline{`she'} refer to?}''); Type II can be resolved using only syntactic information (\textit{e.g.}, ``\textit{The secretary called the physician and told \underline{him} about a new patient.
-Who does \underline{`him'} refer to?}'').
-For each type, examples either confirm (pro-bias) or challenge (anti-bias) the societal gender bias.
-Ideally, coreference accuracy should be similar on the pro-bias and anti-bias subsets (\emph{i.e.}, small gaps).
+WinoBias has two types of examples: Type I are ambiguous, challenging examples that require world knowledge; Type II can be resolved using only syntactic information.
+For each type, examples either confirm (pro-bias) or challenge (anti-bias) societal biases.
+Ideally, coreference accuracy should be similar on the pro-bias and anti-bias subsets (small gaps).

-\paragraph{Prompt Design} For ease of evaluation, we re-format the WinoBias dataset into a question-answering format where we provide the original sentence and then add a question \textit{``Who does the pronoun refer to?''} (\textit{``the pronoun''} is replaced with the actual pronoun in the sentence) and we use the answer exact match as the evaluation metric.
+\paragraph{Prompt Design} For ease of evaluation, we re-format the WinoBias dataset into a question-answering format where we provide the original sentence and then add a question \textit{``What does the pronoun refer to in the above sentence?''} (\textit{``the pronoun''} is replaced with the actual pronoun in the sentence) and we use the answer exact match as the evaluation metric.
 We randomly sample examples from the training set as the prompt and then evaluate on the Pro and Anti test sets.

 \paragraph{Which Examples Should be in the Prompt} We compare: 1) sampling four demo examples from each of the Type I-Pro, Type I-Anti, Type II-Pro, and Type II-Anti subsets (Balanced), which results in a total of 16 demos; 2) sampling 16 demo examples from a single subset.
 The balanced prompt induces the least biased predictions (Table~\ref{tab:wino_bias}, second block).
 In particular, if we only keep Pro-Bias examples, the model will favor Pro-Bias predictions (especially on Type I test examples because they are more ambiguous while Type II examples have clear syntax cues).